 A Fire Safety Inspection may be required.
 The Fire Inspector will contact you to set up the inspection if it is needed.
 If you have questions on a fire inspection, please contact the Fire Department at 385-201-1081.

 After all the approvals and payment are received, you will be e-mailed the business license.
+Please make sure we have your correct e-mail address on file.
 Please print it out and post it in a conspicuous place.

 Home Occupation: No Fee

 All business licenses will expire 12 months after they are issued.
-A 25% late fee will be applied for businesses that are not renewed within 45 days after their renewal period ends.
+A 25% late fee will be applied for businesses that are not renewed within 45 days after their business license expires.

 BUSINESS NAME – Decide on a name for your business and register it with the Utah State Department of Commerce.
-This may be done online at www.utah.gov/business/starting.
+This may be done online at www.utah.gov/business Click on Starting a Business.
 This OneStop Online Business Registration site is a secure online service available 7 days a week, 24 hours a day.
 You may also reach the Department of Commerce by calling 877.526.3994.

 FEDERAL TAX ID # – You will need to get a Federal Tax ID number, also known as an Employer Identification Number (FEIN).
 If you are a sole proprietor with no employees, your social security number can serve as your Federal Tax ID number.
 An Employer Identification Number (FEIN), also known as a Federal Tax Identification Number, is used to identify a business entity.
 This is a free service offered by the Internal Revenue Service.
 Go to www.irs.gov to apply for this number.
 You may also receive an FEIN through the OneStop Online Business Registration site.